fittysh/fittysh/README.md

 💼 Post Electrical Process Technician at Micron Memory Malaysia 📍 Based in Penang, Malaysia
-📜 Graduate from Politeknik Seberang Perai under Diploma of Engineering Electronic Computer
+📜 Diploma of Engineering Electronic Computer at Polytechnic Seberang Perai

 🌟 About Me
 - 🔍 Passionate about **technology, investing, and continuous learning**